30-Day Free Trial · No Credit Card Required

 Definition for canada automotive professionals.

-Holdback is an amount paid by a vehicle manufacturer to a dealership after a vehicle is sold.
-Typically calculated as 1–3% of MSRP (or base invoice), holdback is paid quarterly and represents a hidden profit cushion that exists even when a dealership appears to sell a vehicle at or near invoice.
-Holdback is separate from dealer incentives, factory-to-dealer cash, and customer rebates.
-Understanding holdback is important for calculating true vehicle cost and evaluating front-end gross on specific deals.
+Holdback is a percentage of the MSRP or invoice price that the manufacturer refunds to the dealership after a vehicle is sold.
+It typically ranges from 2–3% of MSRP and represents a hidden profit cushion that exists even when a dealership appears to sell a vehicle at or near invoice price.

 Canada Context